IP scanners are an essential tool to help you monitor your network for new devices.

 To support the rest of your operations, Intruder comes with an API for a more efficient workflow and the option to export scan results to an external platform.
 The API makes it easier to integrate Intruder with the rest of your operations so that you can address vulnerabilities efficiently.

-Intruder is quite expensive and small businesses will probably opt for the ManageEngine vulnerability scanner over the Intruder system.
+I found Intruder to be quite expensive, making it a bit out of reach for small businesses.
+That said, if you fit that description, you will probably opt for the ManageEngine vulnerability scanner over the Intruder system.
 This package is strong at identifying weaknesses in Web application services, such as Web servers and cloud platforms.
 The most likely market for Intruder lies with the managers of websites and Web applications.

 Pros: